milen-patel/cpu_tutorial/_parts/part10.md

 If we had to describe the behaviour of the circuit in English, we could reason as follows: "The value of OUT will be a 1 if X was, at any point in history, a 1.
 If X has always been zero, then the gate will output a zero."

 Now in all honesty, reading that explanation might have made you realize that this is a pretty useless circuit.
 It doesn't serve a valuable purpose besides me confusing you.
 But what this does introduce is the idea of **non-determinism**.
 We originally said that all of our previously encountered circuits are deterministic because they always give the same output for a fixed input.
 Here, however, we have found this to not be true.
 We saw two different scenarios where the input was a zero but in one case the circuit outputted a 1 and in the other case a 0.
 This is the essence of non-determinism: the output of circuits now depends both on current inputs and previous inputs.
 For these non-deterministic circuits, which I will also refer to as **sequential circuits**, the concept of using a truth table no longer makes sense since the information in each row (i.e. the current inputs) is not enough to explain the output.
 In some casees, we can modify our truth tables to include previous inputs and then truth tables may be used, but in many cases this is not practical.

+# Latches

+Now that we have introduced sequential logic, it's time to see how we can create sequential circuits that store information.
+The first circuit we will examine is called a latch.